-Abstract
+Summary

-In this work we study the temporal evolution of changes in the electrocardiogram (ECG) as a consequence of the induced ischemia during prolonged coronary angioplasty.
-We compare the time course of indexes reflecting depolarization and repolarization respectively, considering both local (measured in specific points of the ECG) and global (obtained from the Karhunen-Loève transform) indexes.
-In particular, the evolution of Q, R and S wave amplitudes during ischemia is analysed with to classical indexes such respect as ST level.
-As a measurement of sensitivity we use an Ischemic Changes Sensor (ICS), which reflects the capacity of an index to detect changes in the ECG.
-The results show that, in leads with low-amplitude ST-T complexes, the S wave amplitude is more sensitive in detecting ischemia than is the commonly used index ST60.
-It is found that the S wave amplitude in such leads initially exhibits a delayed response to ischemia, when compared to ST60, but is better in detecting ischemia from the second minute of occlusion.
-The global indexes describing the ST-T complex are, in terms of the ICS. superior to the S wave amplitude in detecting ischemia.
-Keywords: Ischemia, Angioplasty, QRS amplitudes, ST value.
+Objectives: In this work we studied the temporal evolution of changes in the electrocardiogram (ECG) as a consequence of the induced ischemia during prolonged coronary angioplasty, comparing the time course of indexes reflecting depolarization and those reflecting repolarization.

+Methods: We considered both local (measured at specific points of the ECG) and global (obtained from the Karhunen-Loève transform) indexes.
+In particular, the evolution of Q, R and S wave amplitudes during ischemia was analyzed with respect to classical indexes such as ST level.
+As a measurement of sensitivity we used an Ischemic Changes Sensor (ICS), which reflects the capacity of an index to detect changes in the ECG.

+Results: The results showed that, in leads with lowamplitude ST-T complexes, the S wave amplitude was more sensitive in detecting ischemia than was the commonly used index ST60.
+It was found that in such leads the S wave amplitude initially exhibited a delayed response to ischemia when compared to ST60, but its performance was better from the second minute of occlusion.
+The global indexes describing the ST-T complex were, in terms of the ICS, superior to the S wave amplitude for ischemia detection.
+Conclusions: Ischemic ECG changes occur both at repolarization and depolarization, with alterations in the depolarization period appearing later in time.
+Local indexes are less sensitive to ischemia than global ones.

+Keywords

+Ischemia, angioplasty, QRS amplitudes, ST value

+Methods Inf Med 2004; 43: 43-6

-1. INTRODUCTION
+1. Introduction